crkn-rcdr/cihm-metadatabus/doc/build-test.md

 * dmdtask - handles Descriptive MetaData tasks, which process and update databases with metadata
 * hammer2 - Sources data from the `access` and other databases to create the cache files that will be used by Solr search and presentation (Currently CAP).
-* importocr - Temporary: imports OCR data from preservation storage (AIP format) to store in the access platform.
 * ocrtask - Handles OCR related tasks -- exporting Canvas images to filesystem used for OCR, and importing results (ALTO XML, PDF) into Access storage for Canvases.
-* press2 - Temporary: Other half of `hammer2` functionality that [will be merged](https://github.com/crkn-rcdr/cihm-metadatabus/issues/23).
-The old metadatabus had this split as staff used tools which managed fields in the internalmeta database.
-This is no longer the case with the new tools.
 * reposync - reads data from `tdrepo` database about added/replicated AIPs, and updates `wipmeta` (packaging tools) and `dipstaging` ("Import into Access" web interface to smelter)
 * smelter - Microservice responsible for "Import into Access", copying data from presertavion storage (AIP files, METS data) to Access storage (manifests and canvases)
 * solrstream - copies data from CouchDB `cosearch` database to Solr `cosearch` core,using the CouchDB [/db/_changes](https://docs.couchdb.org/en/latest/api/database/changes.html) interface.